reinacchi/yuko/docs/general/Welcome.md

 # Example Discord Bot

-Once you created a folder for your bot, use `npm init -y` to initalize a NodeJS project and create a `index.js` file and copy the following code below to your file.
+After a folder was created for your bot, use `npm init -y` to initalize a NodeJS project and create a `index.js` file and copy the following code below to your file.

 - **Hint:** More examples can be found [Here](https://github.com/NotMarx/yuko/tree/master/examples).